kfl/simple-ad/README.md

 SML Implementation of Automatic Differentiation
 ===============================================

-Ken's simple-minded and (hopefully) easy to understand implementation of AD.
+Simple-minded and (hopefully) easy to understand implementation of AD.
 The implementation is done in SML for two reasons:

  * To make sure that no "advanced" language features was used by accident (looking at you Haskell).
 Thus, everything should be